imagineLife/big-site/content/k8s/in-depth/api-server.md

 - this can deny the api request when above validation fails

 Settings like these can be set for the kube-apiserver pod, as args.
-The defualt kube-apiserver file is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+The default kube-apiserver file is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.

 #### Enable a plugin
 ```bash